Skip to main content

 Some types of cases where you may want legal representation or help in accessing government services include:

-• Social Security disability benefits.
-Applying for Social Security benefits (SSI/SSDI) can be a nightmare for those with mental or physical disabilities.
+• Social Security disability benefits: Applying for Social Security benefits (SSI/SSDI) can be a nightmare for those with mental or physical disabilities.
 Federal agencies have complicated paperwork.
-SSI attorneys can help you navigate the labyrinth of documentation and doctor's visits in getting your benefits.
+SSI attorneys can help you navigate the labyrinth of documentation and doctor’s visits in getting your benefits.

-• Housing rights.
-State housing agencies regulate landlord-tenant laws.
+• Housing rights: State housing agencies regulate landlord-tenant laws.
 The parties can resolve most disputes themselves.
 If discrimination or unfair rental practices are part of the problem, you need an attorney.

 Suppose you need an attorney in any of these areas with government or state law expertise.
-In that case, your local bar association, state bar association, or the American Bar Association (ABA) can help you with your hunt.
+In that case, your local bar association, state bar association, or the American Bar Association (ABA) can help you with your search.

 Public Interest Law